Testing SMS OTP flows, end to end.

 - US local numbers only, for now.
 No short codes, no MMS — and, like everything here, receive-only: we never send a text.

 - Numbers are plan-capped, so provision per suite, not per test.
 An inbox per test is free; a number per test would exhaust your cap by the third worker.
-Create the number in
+Creation may return

-beforeAllor a session fixture, release it in teardown.
-On Solo, the single number is shared state across your suite — serialize the tests that use it, exactly the way you'd serialize any other singleton. - Retention follows your plan — 14 days on Solo, 30 on Team and Scale.
+pending, so polllistPhoneNumbers/list_phone_numbersuntil it isactivebefore sending.
+Release it in teardown.
+On Solo, the single number is shared state across your suite — serialize the tests that use it. - Retention follows your plan — 14 days on Solo, 30 on Team and Scale.
 Releasing a number deletes its messages with it.

 One boundary worth stating